Role of the edges in a quasicrystalline Haldane model: Spectral properties

 \section{Spectral properties}

 We will now present the results obtained by diagonalizing the Hamiltonian in Eq.~(\ref{eq:spurrier_ham}) for finite-size square samples with the two possible kinds of edges discussed above.
-The results reported in this Section have been obtained through a numerical tight-binding approach, using the package \emph{pybinding} for the construction and diagonalization of the system Hamiltonian~\cite{dean_moldovan_2020_4010216}.
-About the coupling parameters in Eq.~(\ref{eq:spurrier_ham}), we have set $\lambda_H=0.3t$ and $\lambda_\perp=2$.
-Moreover, in order to avoid unnecessary computational complexity, the interlayer coupling has been limited to sites whose relative distance $|\vec{d}|$ satisfies $|\vec{d}|-d_0<2a_{cc}$, with $a_{cc}=a/\sqrt{3}$ the in-plane nearest neighbor distance.
+The results reported in this Section have been obtained through a numerical tight-binding approach, using the package \emph{pybinding} for the construction and diagonalization of the system Hamiltonian~\cite{dean_moldovan_2020_4010216}. { About the coupling parameters in Eq.~(\ref{eq:spurrier_ham}), we have set $\lambda_H=0.3t$ to maximize the Haldane gap while still avoiding band overlapping~\cite{PhysRevLett.61.2015}, and $\lambda_\perp=2$.
+It is worth noting that the results obtained would have been qualitatively the same for different values of $\lambda_\perp$.
+Indeed, to a certain extent, tuning $\lambda_\perp$ would only modify the amplitude of the gap opening between the edge modes \footnote{As far as $\lambda_H$ is concerned, the request is to be in the Chern insulator regime.
+In the absence of an on-site chemical potential, this condition is met, in the full Haldane model, for $\lambda_{H}/t \in ]0,1/3[$.
+However, a sizable $\lambda_H>0.1t$ is beneficial for making the interpretation clearer, since for smaller values the topological edge states in the zigzag and bearded edges become reminiscent of the non-dispersive ones that characterize the $\lambda_H=0$ regime.
+Moreover, for our sample sizes we have explicitly checked the stability of the results for $\lambda_\perp \in [1,3]$.
+Bigger sample sizes allow for a larger parameter range, since the hybridization of the corner modes is reduced by their increased spatial separation.}.} Moreover, in order to avoid unnecessary computational complexity, the interlayer coupling has been limited to sites whose relative distance $|\vec{d}|$ satisfies $|\vec{d}|-d_0<2a_{cc}$, with $a_{cc}=a/\sqrt{3}$ the in-plane nearest neighbor distance.
 Indeed, over this distance the effects of the interlayer interaction can be safely neglected.

 In Fig.~\ref{fig:spect_dang}(a) the spectrum obtained for a square sample whose edges are of armchair-bearded type is reported.
 A gap opens around $E/t=0$ due to the interlayer interaction, that gaps out the counter-propagating Haldane modes on the edges of the two planes.
 Inside the gap four degenerate eigenvalues are found, whose position in energy perfectly matches the one expected by applying the low energy theory developed in \cite{PhysRevResearch.2.033071} in the case of global $C_4$ symmetry.
 These 4-fold degenerate eigenvalues correspond to 0-dimensional (0D) corner modes, localized on the vertices of the square sample (see Fig.~\ref{fig:spect_dang}(b)).
 This is the most favorable case for the realization of the SOTI in the system.